codefellows-seattle-301d43/02-jquery-dom/README.md

    - If remote branch checkout is successful your terminal should show `Branch 'driver-navigator' set up to track remote branch 'driver-navigator' from 'origin'.
 Switched to a new branch 'driver-navigator'`
   - Type `ls` from terminal to confirm <driverName-navigatorName> folder exists.
-  - If folder does not exist then try `git branch -b <driverName-navigatorName> origin/<driverName-navigatorName>`
+  - If folder does not exist then try `git checkout -b <driverName-navigatorName> origin/<driverName-navigatorName>`
   - If *still* not working then ask TA and/or refer to Tracking Branches section of [Git - Remote Branches] (https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches)
   - Open the code in your editor and resume editing the code.
   - Add, commit, push as you have done before.